How to use a digital whiteboard in product management

 Use an online whiteboard for PI planning.
 With Aha!
 Whiteboards, confidence voting is built in.

-7. Document: Enhance with visuals
+Document: Enhance articles with whiteboard visuals

 New features mean new documentation.
 As you prepare to launch new enhancements to your product, you want to prepare customers for how they work and how to use them — visual aids can be a big help in doing so.